 In flexible packaging printing, an area where transition is possible is changing the type of ink used in the printing process.
 Gelflex-Electron Beam ink, for example, is a green alternative to solvent-based inks and is extremely easy to implement into existing presses.

-If you are looking to be more sustainable in your flexible packaging printing, get Gelflex-EB to cut costs and produce a superior final end product.
+If you are looking to be more sustainable in your flexible packaging printing, get Gelflex-EB and electron beam curing to cut costs and produce a superior final end product.